marybngozi/myportfolio/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:4004
 $ yarn dev

+# start only the server at localhost:4005
+$ yarn api

 # build for production and launch server
 $ yarn build